 Regardless of the veterinary program, you should have superb communication skills, keen attention to detail, and, of course, a love for animals and their well-being.

-What Can I Do With a Veterinary Degree?
+What Can I Do With an Online Veterinary Degree?

-The good news is that the U.S. Bureau of Labor Statistics reports that the job outlook for veterinary fields is growing rapidly at 16%, which is much faster than average.
+The good news is that the U.S. Bureau of Labor Statistics (BLS) reports that the job outlook for veterinary fields is growing rapidly at 15%.
+This is much faster than average.
 The most common careers in the veterinary field are veterinary assistants, technicians, technologists, and of course, veterinarians.

 Veterinary technicians (also known as Vet Nurses) work alongside veterinarians and perform clinical tasks such as administering medical tests to help diagnose animals’ injuries or illnesses.
 Job duties may include preparing animals for surgery, administering medications, and collecting and recording animals’ case histories.
-While veterinary technologists perform similar roles to veterinary technicians, the latter work in advanced research-related jobs in a laboratory setting taking care of laboratory animal subjects.
+While veterinary technologists perform similar roles to veterinary technicians, the latter usually work in advanced research-related jobs in a laboratory setting taking care of laboratory animal subjects.

 How Much Can I Earn With a Veterinary Degree?

 Again, the amount you can earn with a veterinary degree depends on the program and career you are seeking.
-Veterinary technologists and technologists and technicians earn an average annual salary of $36,260 or $17.43 per hour.
-The highest 10 percent earn over $52,410, while the lowest 10 percent earn less than $25,520.
+Veterinary technologists and technicians earn a median annual salary of $36,850, or $17.71 per hour.
+The highest 10 percent of earners make over $48,100.
+The lowest 10 percent of earners make less than $28,370 per year.

 How Do I Know if an Online Veterinary Degree is Right For Me?